 Anger invites to untimely, premature old age.
-The ill feelings of anger, gloom, worry and hatred leave a deep effect on human body.
-In the state of rage, a chemical change takes place in a man’s body, which obstructs blood supply to the face.
-As a result the facial skin turns either pale or extremely ruddy.
+The ill feelings of anger, gloom, worry, and hatred leave a deep effect on the human body.
+In a state of rage, a chemical change takes place in a man’s body, which obstructs blood supply to the face.
+As a result, the facial skin turns either pale or extremely ruddy.
 An occasional outburst of anger creates wrinkles on the face.
-On the contrary the face looks full of luster and bloom in a peaceful and happy state of mind.
+On the contrary, the face looks full of luster and bloom in a peaceful and happy state of mind.
 Thus, anger causes not only physical loss but the internal system of the body also becomes deranged.
 Consequently, it leaves an adverse effect on the digestive system as well, and many heart troubles are born.
 In this way the vicious feeling of anger leaves a highly demolishing effect on the human body, mind, heart and soul.
 Therefore, not only from the point of view of heavenly bliss and a virtuous life, but also for worldly health and happiness, and to promote the feeling of universal brotherhood, anger must be discarded at all costs.

 To celebrate forgiveness as a festival is a symbol of the growth of spiritual purity.
-It is said ?
+It is said?
 ‘A forgiver sleeps soundly and peacefully; but the night of an unforgiving person passes in mental tension and uneasiness.
 It seems as if his bed was strewn with thorns.’

 Forgiveness is not merely a matter of oratory, it is treasure of the inner soul as well.
 The sweet taste of sucrose can be felt only by the tongue.
 But the sweetness of forgiveness lies dormant in the inner self.
 Forgiveness breeds peace and harmony.